opendevshop/devshop/development.md

 ## Vagrant Up

-If `vagrant_development` is set to `TRUE`, the next time you run the command `vagrant` it will prepare the source code for devshop in the `./source` folder.
+If "development mode" is on (meaning, there is a file called .development_mode in the repo root), the next time you run the command `vagrant` it will prepare the source code for devshop in the `./source` folder.

   - The "front-end code" is located at `./source/devmaster-0.x`, and is mapped to `/var/aegir/devmaster-0.x` in the vagrant box.
 The actual git repo for devmaster is at `./source/devmaster-0.x/profiles/devmaster`.